 Causes And Risk Factors For Stroke In Teenagers

 Any blockage or delay in the blood supply of the brain may result in a stroke.
-If the brain’s blood supply is interrupted by a blocked blood vessel, it is called ischemic shock, and if it occurs due to bleeding in the brain, it is called a hemorrhagic stroke.
+If the brain’s blood supply is interrupted by a blocked blood vessel, it is called ischemic stroke, and if it occurs due to a bleeding in the brain, it is called a hemorrhagic stroke.

 The following conditions may increase the risk of stroke in teens (2).

 - Heart diseases